NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 ![LAN Firewall Rules](images/LAN_Firewall_Rules1.png)

 LAN rules are organized into labeled sections for clarity.
-The same ruleset is mirrored on the **LOREX (camera system)** and **ASUS (Wi-Fi)** interfaces to ensure consistent policy across all isolated network zones.
+All outbound traffic from LAN subnets is routed through the NORDVPN_VPNV4 gateway, meaning every device on the network exits through the encrypted NordVPN tunnel without any per-device configuration.
+The same ruleset is mirrored on the LOREX (camera system) and ASUS (Wi-Fi) interfaces to ensure consistent policy across all isolated network zones.

 | Section | Protocol | Port | Description |
 |---|---|---|---|